 As there is currently no cure for these diseases, traditional treatment aims to replace dopamine in the brain with medication to compensate for neurodegenerative processes.
 The potential neuroprotective and rehabilitative influence of exercise on brain pathways for improved functional control of movement has been rarely studied, although it is a quickly growing topic of international interest.
 Research at Laurier suggests that discovery of a new sensory processing function of the basal ganglia may lead to successful rehabilitation and slowing of the progressive symptoms of disease.
 Through multi-disciplinary and collaborative research, scientists at Laurier are discovering new aspects in the neurological health sciences that have assisted people already in coping with brain related maladies.

-Dr. Quincy Almeida, Assistant Professor of Kinesiology & Physical Education, and his team are at the forefront of designing exercise rehabilitation based on the potential therapeutic influence of sensory signals in movement disorder diseases.
+Dr. Quincy Almeida, Professor of Kinesiology & Physical Education, and his team are at the forefront of designing exercise rehabilitation based on the potential therapeutic influence of sensory signals in movement disorder diseases.

 Wilfrid Laurier University is devoted to learning, research, professional expertise and personal development in a supportive environment.
 MDRC would provide unique opportunities for undergraduate and graduate students to have hands-on interaction with movement disorder patients in volunteer, co-op, observational learning (laboratory component of undergraduate and graduate classes), rehabilitation and research placements.
 These opportunities are attracting high-calibre undergraduate students as well as graduate students to the new MSc in Health and Physical Activity offered by KPE.
 The interdisciplinary and comprehensive nature of the MDRC is also attracting attention from international researchers and scholars who wish to become involved in its research activities.